Tax 101 for sole traders

 Source: Inland Revenue

-Changes to income tax brackets are expected to apply from 1 July 2024.
+Changes to income tax brackets apply from 1 July 2024.

 ACC levies